 BBC iPlayer worked as well, but only in Incognito mode.
 The extension launches a prompt when you access it from your normal browser, telling you that it won’t work otherwise.

-Blocked by: Netflix, Disney+, HBO Max, Amazon Prime Video, ESPN/ESPN+
+Blocked by: Disney+, HBO Max, Amazon Prime Video, ESPN/ESPN+

-The VPN also can’t unblock other leading platforms such as Disney+, HBO Max, Amazon Prime Video, ESPN/ESPN+, Peacock TV, YouTube, ITV Hub.
-The website states pretty clearly that Wachee’s main goal is to unblock Netflix US, so it was especially disappointing that it failed to keep its promise.
+Wachee didn’t unblock any other platforms such as Disney+, HBO Max, Amazon Prime Video, ESPN/ESPN+, Peacock TV, YouTube, ITV Hub.
+The website states pretty clearly that Wachee’s main goal is to unblock Netflix US, so I wasn't disappointed with the results.

-I can’t recommend Wachee VPN for streaming purposes — it only unblocked Hulu and BBC iPlayer during my tests.
-You also need 2 different subscriptions to unblock them.
+I can’t recommend Wachee VPN for streaming purposes — while it unblocked Netflix, Hulu, and BBC iPlayer, the fact that you need 2 different apps and subscriptions is quite frustrating.

 You’re better off with a tried and tested VPN that’s sure to unblock most streaming services for a much smaller price.